class101/anduril/docs/anduril-manual.md

 Simple UI has all the basic functions needed to work as a flashlight, but the minimum and maximum brightness are limited by default to make it safer, and any complex or advanced functions are blocked.

+### Simple UI Diagram

+For the Simple UI Diagram of Anduril v2 please check [Appendix A: Anduril 2 Simple UI Diagram](#appendix-a-anduril-2-simple-ui-diagram) at the end of this file.

 ### Usage